I self hosted a VPN on AWS, should you?

 Conclusion

-Benefits according to me:
+Benefits (only if managed well) according to me:

 Subscribe to my newsletter